godalming123/helixdots/readme.md

     - One keybinding (maybe space) could be reserved to specify that the jumplist item does not have a keybinding associated with it
     - Maybe these jumplist items without keybindings associated could also be tempoarary, and the items with keybindings would be saved across helix sessions
   - You cannot remove items from the jumplist without exiting the session ([ISSUE](https://github.com/helix-editor/helix/issues/4757))
-    - Compositor components key remapping: My preffered solution to this would be to have a keybinding to delete the selected item from the jumplist picker
+    - Compositor components key remapping: My preferred solution to this would be to have a keybinding to delete the selected item from the jumplist picker
 - `]d` does not work with multi cursor ([ISSUE](https://github.com/helix-editor/helix/issues/12906))
 - There isn't a register for the absolute path of the document ([ISSUE](https://github.com/helix-editor/helix/issues/12881), [PR](https://github.com/helix-editor/helix/pull/12887))
 - The behavior of the `repeat_last_motion` command (`alt-.`) is unintuative ([ISSUE](https://github.com/helix-editor/helix/issues/8761#issuecomment-1803145453))
 - When you search for things, helix should show how many results there are ([ISSUE](https://github.com/helix-editor/helix/issues/2811))
 - Be able to hide the blankline below the status bar when it is empty ([DISCUSSION](https://github.com/helix-editor/helix/discussions/10818), [PR](https://github.com/helix-editor/helix/pull/12204))
-- Some of these issues are marked with "compositor components key remapping", becuase it might might be good to implement key remapping for compositor components first ([ISSUE](https://github.com/helix-editor/helix/issues/5505))
+- Some of these issues are marked with "compositor components key remapping", because it might might be good to implement key remapping for compositor components first ([ISSUE](https://github.com/helix-editor/helix/issues/5505))

 ### Things that will probably get solved with plugins ([plugins discussion](https://github.com/helix-editor/helix/discussions/3806), [plugins PR](https://github.com/helix-editor/helix/pull/8675))